 Before moving your fridge freezer, it is essential to prepare it adequately.
 Start by emptying the contents of the fridge and freezer compartments.
 Perishable items should be consumed or stored in a cool bag or another fridge during the move.
 Next, defrost the freezer section to prevent water damage caused by melting ice during transportation.
 This can be done by turning off the appliance at least 24 hours before the move.
+Our guide on moving heavy objects with simple tools explains how a sack truck and furniture sliders can make the job much safer for one or two people.
+The same principles apply when lifting heavy objects safely applies to any bulky appliance you need to manoeuvre through doorways or down stairs.

 Once defrosted, thoroughly clean the interior with a mild detergent or baking soda solution to prevent odours and mildew growth.
 Ensure the fridge freezer is completely dry before you move it.
 Disconnect the appliance from the power supply and secure the electrical cord to the back using tape to prevent tripping hazards.
+Before you attempt to move the unit, brush up on proper lifting technique for heavy objects to protect your back and avoid injury.
+If you are moving home at the same time, our advice on packing for a house move efficiently will help you plan the rest of your belongings.

 To protect your fridge freezer from scratches and dents during the move, wrap it in moving blankets or bubble wrap.
 Pay special attention to the corners and edges, which are particularly susceptible to damage.
 Secure the wrapping with tape, making sure that the doors are closed and will not swing open during transportation.
+If the fridge is going into temporary storage, our tips on organising a storage unit will help you make the most of the space.

 If your fridge freezer has glass shelves, remove them and wrap them separately.
 This prevents damage from shifts or impacts when in transit.
 Additionally, if your model has a water dispenser or ice maker, disconnect the water line and empty the system to avoid leaks.
+For other large bedroom items, our advice on moving a bed without dismantling it walks through the same door-clearance and padding checks.

 Use a dolly or a hand truck to move the appliance.
 Secure the fridge freezer to the dolly with straps to prevent it from slipping.
 Move slowly and carefully, especially when navigating through doorways, around corners, or down steps.
-Itโs always best to have an extra pair of hands to help guide the dolly and ensure the fridge freezer remains stable.
+It’s always best to have an extra pair of hands to help guide the dolly and ensure the fridge freezer remains stable.

 Once at the new location, do not rush to plug in the appliance immediately.
 If it was transported in an upright position, wait at least an hour before reconnecting it to the power supply.
 If it was transported on its side, wait at least 24 hours.
 This allows the oil to settle back into the compressor, preventing potential damage.